-Hannah joined TCFS in 2014.
+Hannah joined TriCity Family Services in 2014.
 She was previously an intern at Presence Health, where she conducted social histories and assessments with newly admitted clients and their families, and at Metropolitan Family Services, where she provided direct respite care for clients with mental illness.
 Her experience also includes respite programs and the effects of psychotropic drugs.

-She enjoys reading, spending time with her family, and being outside when it’s nice out!
+Kramer received her Master’s in social work from Aurora University and is a licensed social worker.
+In her spare time, she enjoys reading, spending time with her family, and being outside when it’s nice outside.